Can You Drink Wine if You Have Fatty Liver (NAFLD)? Risks & Safer Alternatives

 And if I was able to do it – and stick to it even after reversing my fatty liver – then you are able to do it too.

 And if you still need help to get things in place and focus on the right things only, this program for reversing your fatty liver that I reviewed will probably change your life for the better.
-Check it out and stay healthy!
+Check it out and stay healthy – or check out my book, From Fatty Liver to Healthy Liver, instead to see everything I did to reverse my condition.

 Conclusion

-As difficult as it might seem at first, you definitely have to stop drinking wine (and any sort of alcohol) if you suffer from a fatty liver disease.
-I actually would go as far as recommending to stay away from it even after you reverse your condition.
+As difficult as it might seem at first, you definitely have to stop drinking wine (and any sort of alcohol) if you suffer from fatty liver disease.
+I actually would go as far as recommending staying away from it even after you reverse your condition.

 Your health is more important and there are other ways to entertain yourself – ways that don’t include drinking wine.